 - Busy lifestyles, urban traffic congestion and lack of time for off-line shopping.

 - Real product experiences, flexibility to compare services/product, enhanced shopping experience (payment, shipping etc.) through the shopping cart.

 - The 100 % focus on Mobile app strategy only- Shopping on apps vs. websites.

-Although brick and mortar based retail is still preferred, but due to favorable demographics and technology reasons the shift is being changed from the classical way to electronic channels.
-Individuals, companies and private equity firms investing in eCommerce sector In 2012 while the total eCommerce sale was 2.12 Billion US Dollars, while projected eCommerce sale will be 17.52 Billion Dollars by 2020.
+Although brick and mortar based retail is still preferred, due to favorable demographics and technical reasons the shift is being changed from the classical way to electronic channels.
+Individuals, companies and private equity firms investing in the eCommerce sector In 2012 while the total eCommerce sale was 2.12 Billion US Dollars, while projected eCommerce sale will be 17.52 Billion Dollars by 2020.
 Along with this unprecedented growth and several other big reasons; investors are seeing eCommerce a favorable place to invest.
-Brought to you by Sphinx solution Along with big e-commerce players like Flipkart, Amazon, and Snapdeal who are seasoned with big investments; emerging companies and startups and niche portals like First cry, Myntra are also making their spot in the sun.
-Besides Tiger Global, Sequoia, and Naspers this year Indian eCommerce segment is grabbing the attention of new investors like DST Global, Soft Bank, BlackRock, and Sofina etc.
+Image Courtesy:https://bit.ly/1Fpv9mZ Brought to you by Sphinx solution Along with big e-commerce players like Flipkart, Amazon, and Snapdeal who are seasoned with big investments; emerging companies and startups and niche portals like Firstcry, Myntra are also making their spot in the sun.
+Besides Tiger Global, Sequoia, and Naspers this year the Indian eCommerce segment is grabbing the attention of new investors like DST Global, Soft Bank, BlackRock, and Sofina etc.

 Global eCommerce funding